vpellegrino/shop-place/README.md

 REST/JSON web service in Java to manage products and orders, realized with [Spring Boot](https://spring.io/guides/gs/rest-service/).

 ## Hot to build
-In order to build the project, [Maven](https://maven.apache.org/docs/3.3.9/release-notes.html) (tested with 3.3.9 version) is required.
+In order to build the project, [Maven](https://maven.apache.org/docs/3.3.9/release-notes.html) is required.

 From root folder:
 ```
-mvn clean install
+mvn clean package
 ```
 Build will be launched, and before executing the packaging, all tests will be executed.

 In the `target` folder, a fat JAR is available for the execution.

 ## How to run
-The application is dockerized and, after the build, it can be easily tagged:
+The application is dockerized and can be easily tagged:
 ```
 docker build --tag=shop-place-app .
 ```